 I do not like to use rat poison unless you can be 100% sure the rat will be contained once the poison has been ingested.
-You should not be leaving the rat to escape and cause further problems.
+You should not leave the rat to escape and cause further problems.

 Rat poison will usually take less than 3 days to kill a rat.
-This will depend on what type of poison, and how much as been ingested by the rat though.
+This will depend on what type of poison and how much has been ingested by the rat, though.

 Yes – most rat poison does cause suffering.
-You should always be careful about which rat poison you are going to use.
+You should always be careful about which rat poison you will use.
 I urge you not to use Anticoagulants as this type of poison is not very humane!

 When faced with a rat infestation, one of the first questions you will ask is, ‘how do I get rid of them.’
 Poison is going to be one of the options.
 In this post, I have given you 5 dangers of using rat poison for you to consider.

 Rat poison can be used if you are responsible when using it.

-It would help if you did what you can to contain the rat once it has ingested the poison.
+It would help if you did what you could to contain the rat once it has ingested the poison.
 When it dies, you will have to be able to dispose of the rat’s body, and you haven’t harmed the local environment.

 Rats must be cleared up quickly because they are known to spread all kinds of terrible diseases.
-It would help if you got rid of them before they get to you…
+It would help if you removed them before they got to you.

 If you are now using poison responsibly, well done you!